Bruce Forsyth's Big Night

 The show featured some mini-games, like "Beat The Goalie" (a phone-in game with similarities to The Golden Shot) and little games with the studio audience – it also featured mini-comedies, such as a revival of 1960s series The Worker, with Charlie Drake as The Worker and Henry McGee (one of Benny Hill's stooges) as the man at the labour exchange, and also The Glums, a TV adaptation of short sketches from the radio series Take It From Here, with Jimmy Edwards reprising his role he immortalised on radio as Mr Glum, Ian Lavender (Private Pike from Dad's Army) playing the role of Ron (played by Dick Bentley in the radio series) and Patricia Brake as Eth, the role played on radio by June Whitfield.
-Both those series were eventually made into a full series in their own right, but they were short-lived.
+Recognising that a lot of the programme's content was very popular, ITV continued many of the items in a different format as separate programmes instead of being part of a running show.
+Both The Worker and The Glums were made into a full standalone series.
 The show also featured Cannon and Ball doing their own sketches, but the producer decided to axe their part from the show every single week, as they believed more Bruce was the answer to the problems to the show.
+Cannon and Ball were also given their own series.
 Each show also featured a game of The £1,000 Pyramid, hosted by Steve Jones, which was the first UK adaption of the American game show Pyramid.
-This show later became a standalone programme on ITV, with Jones remaining as host.
-In addition, Jones would become one of the hosts of the UK adaptation of Jeopardy!
+This show later also became a standalone programme on ITV, with Jones remaining as host.
+Forsyth himself continued on ITV by hosting the successful gameshow Play Your Cards Right.